 Blue-Gray + Tangerine + Crimson

-Sometimes a splash of blue can go a long way.
-A blue-gray painted island makes a striking style statement in this trendy kitchen.
-Accents of bold tangerine and deep crimson lend hints of contrast.
-The gray subway tile backsplash subtly reflects the hue of the island.
+Small hits of color can go a long way.
+Here, a blue-gray painted island makes a striking statement in this trendy kitchen.
+Accents of bold tangerine and deep crimson lend hints of contrast, while the gray subway tile backsplash subtly reflects the hue of the island.

 Soft Blue + Peach + White